medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ## 2 Test and certification

-Certification of a system implies both an approved testprotocol and run-through of TouchStone test scripts.
+Certification of a system implies both an approved test protocol and run-through of TouchStone test scripts.
 TouchStone describes an infrastructure that allows for automated test and validation against the IG's developed by MedCom.
 Test protocols and test scripts are used to test and certify whether systems comply to the HospitalNotification standard.
 <br>

 <a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification">Click here to find the description of test and certification of FHIR standards in MedCom. </a>
 <br>

-> Note: Use cases for HospitalNotification in English, are currently in preparation.
-As soon as they are, ready they will be published.
+> Note: Test protocols, for HospitalNotification in English, are currently in preparation.
+As soon as they are ready, they will be published.

 **Sending a HospitalNotification message**
 * [Test protocol](FHIR-advis_afsend_testprotokol.docx)